Capillary/ecom-api-document/source/includes/_order.md

 TaxCategory | string | Category of tax
-TaxCodeId | int | Unique id of the tax code IsTaxOnShipping | boolean | Whether tax is applied on shipping charges IsPercentage | boolean | If true, tax rate is calculated on the percentage of the price and false flat amount tax
+TaxCodeId | int | Unique id of the tax code IsTaxOnShipping | boolean | Whether tax is applied on shipping charges IsPercentage | boolean | If true, tax rate is calculated on the percentage of the price and `false` for flat amount tax